jeffbass/yin-yang-ranch/README.rst

 MQTT, MariaDB and OpenCV in Docker containers.
 He has posted it in this `Github repository <https://github.com/sbkirby/imagehub-librarian>`_.
-I like his approach a lot, although I'm still working on a mostly Python approach to my own librarian.
+I like his approach a lot, although I'm still working on a mostly Python approach to my own librarian that is an extension of the prototype librarian in this repository.

 Acknowledgments and Thank Yous
 ==============================